degisew/Space-travelers-hub/README.md

 # 📖 Space Travelers' Hub <a id="about-project"></a>

 >  A website built with React, Redux, MUI, SpaceX API, and CSS.
+>  `
+>  **Some of the features are:**
+>  - user can reserve rockets
-Some of the features are: a user can reserve rockets, can register and join missions, and can see his/her reservation details in his profile section.
-The user can also cancel the reservation any time.
+>  - user can register and join missions
+>  - user can see his/her reservation details in his profile section
+>  - user can also cancel the reservation any time.
+>  `
 Please click on the video below to more explanation

 ## Video for explanation